 Jerry Springer, politician-turned-TV ringmaster, dies at 79

-Jerry Springer, the onetime mayor and news anchor whose namesake TV show featured a three-ring circus of dysfunctional families willing to bare all on weekday afternoons including brawls, obscenities and blurred images of nudity, died Thursday at 79.
+Jerry Springer, the onetime mayor and news anchor whose namesake TV show featured a three-ring circus of dysfunctional guests willing to bare all -- sometimes literally -- as they brawled and hurled obscenities before a raucous audience, died Thursday at 79.

 Springer died peacefully at home in suburban Chicago after a brief illness, the statement said